-If you qualify for a loan, these rates add up to significant savings over the course of a 30-year loan.
-The Federal Housing Administration's formula, used by many lenders, recommends allocating no more than 31 percent of your monthly income to your housing payment.
+The higher the number, ranging from 300 to 850, the better your score.
+According to the Consumer Financial Protection Bureau, the best mortgage rates go to borrowers with credit scores between 700 and above.
+The Federal Housing Administration's formula recommends allocating no more than 31 percent of your monthly income to your housing payment.
 Buyers with no other debt can budget up to 40 percent of their monthly income for housing.

 Due to the pandemic, open houses have been canceled and replaced with private introductions or virtual tours.
 Virtual tours can sometimes hide defects such as creaky floors or poor lighting, so be sure to ask for measurements and feel free to ask questions.
 If you find a house that you are interested in, it is important to understand that making an offer on a house is sometimes the beginning of a psychological game.
 Conventional wisdom says that you should start at 5 percent below the asking price, but market conditions will largely determine how much leeway you have.

 In a competitive market, multiple bidders may be involved and in a soft market, where listings haven't been sold, you'll have more bargaining power.
 It is also important to consider if you are emotionally ready for homeownership.
 Even if it's just going to be your starting home, you're making a big financial commitment and putting down roots.
 You'll want to set aside money for more than just the down payment; closing costs generally range from 2% to 5% of the total cost of the loan and it's also a good idea to have some emergency funding in case the house needs unexpected repairs.